Enalean/tuleap-documentation-en/languages/en/developer-guide/dev-setup.rst

 Virtual Machine
 ---------------
-This document explains the various steps needed to have a tuleap server on a virtual box.
-This box will be for development purpose, thus it is assumed that you already have cloned the sources of Tuleap in a directory (e.g: $HOME/tuleap/).
+This document explains the various steps needed to have a tuleap server on a virtual machine.
+This box will be for development purpose, thus it is assumed that you already have cloned the sources of Tuleap in a directory on the host (e.g: $HOME/tuleap/).

 Docker
 ``````